Theatre of Qatar: First theatrical groups

-The first official theatre troupe in the country was created in 1972 as the "Qatari Theatrical Troupe".
-It went on to produce its first play the same year.
-The next year, a second troupe was founded as the Al Sadd Theatrical Troupe.
-By 1986, the first company had been founded with the intent of aiding troupes and actors in producing plays.
-Two further troupes were also created during this period: the Lights Theatrical Troupe and Folk Theatrical Troupe.
+By 1986, the first theatrical company had been founded by actor and playwright Ghanem Al Sulaiti with the intent of aiding troupes and actors in producing plays.
+That same year, he wrote the company's first production, Antar and Abla, which was the first Qatari play to run continuously for an entire month as well as the first to be taped and redistributed on VHS.
+Two further troupes were created during this period: the Lights Theatrical Troupe and Folk Theatrical Troupe.
 In 1994, the four troupes were amalgamated into two troupes which were named the Qatari Theatrical Troupe and the Doha Theatrical Troupe.

 The oldest English-speaking amateur theatre club in Qatar is The Doha Players.
 The club was formed in 1954, and created its own venue in 1978, thereby becoming the only amateur theatre club in the country have its own theatre venue at that time.